Most Chiropractic Clinic often is asked, "Doctor, should my children be checked for spinal problems?

 (BMI) was significantly associated with increased severity of disc degeneration.
 (1)

-So, looking at the significance of such "juvenile" disc degeneration, you might wonder what long-term outcome this might bring to a child here in Murfreesboro.
+So, looking at the importance of such "juvenile" disc degeneration, you might wonder what long-term outcome this might bring to a child here in Murfreesboro.

 appears to be a systemic